First-time drug offence explained

 You were found with drugs and paraphernalia at your home or vehicle

-When these matters are not handled correctly, consequences can be serious.
-A conviction can result in a permanent criminal record, which may affect employment prospects, travel, housing applications, and professional licensing.
-Additionally, if a court appearance is necessary, penalties could include fines, community service orders, or imprisonment depending on the offence and drug type.
+The consequences arising from these matters can be serious depending on the circumstances.
+A conviction may, in some circumstances, result in a permanent criminal record, which is something that can have a range of effects in areas people sometimes consider, such as employment, travel, housing, and professional licensing.
+Where a court appearance arises, penalties that may apply in some matters can include fines, community service orders, or imprisonment, depending on the offence and drug type.

 What to consider